Tanmengxuan/grab_traffic_management/3_Main/README.md

 	num_samples.append( len(test_data) // ( input_len + test_steps))

 # start of evaluation
-For T in input_lens:
+for T in input_lens:
 	start_index = 0
-	end_index = start_index + end_index
+	end_index = start_index + T

-	For samples in range(num_samples[idx]):
+	for samples in range(num_samples[idx]):

-		model.reset_states() # so that the model will treat each test example as the first time it is seeing it input_sequence = test_data[start_index: end_index]
+		#  reset the cell states of the RNN so that the model will treat each test example as the first time it is seeing it
+		model.reset_states()
+		input_sequence = test_data[start_index: end_index]

 		start_index = end_index + test_steps
 		end_idx = start_index + T

-		For step in range(test_steps):
+		for step in range(test_steps):
 			predcition = model.predict(input_sequence)
 			input_sequence = predcition

-		End For when model has output T+5 predcitions
+		End for when model has output T+5 predcitions

-	End For when all possible test examples are evaluated
+	End for when all possible test examples are evaluated

-End For when all test cases of T have been evaluated
+End for when all test cases of T have been evaluated

 ```

-The actual code is located in `def prediction(self)` under the `Predict` class in `main.py`
+The actual code can be found in the `prediction` method under the `Predict` class in `main.py`

 Below is a simplied explanation of the psuedo code:

 ```

-	For instance, in the case of the first T = 24 in the list, the model will do the following 3 steps:
+	For instance, for the first value (T = 24) in the list, the model will do the following 3 steps:

 	1. Take in the preprocessed samples from row index 0 to 23 and predict the values in row index 24 to 28.